Navajo grammar: Verb template

 Although the verb template model of analysis has been traditionally used to describe the Navajo verb, other analyses have been proposed by Athabascanists.

 Pronominal inflection

 Navajo verbs have pronominal (i.e. pronoun) prefixes that mark both subjects and objects.
-The prefixes can vary in certain modes, particularly the perfective mode (See Mode and Aspect section below for a discussion of modes).
+The prefixes can vary in certain modes, particularly the perfective mode (See Modes section below for a discussion of modes).
 The prefixes are inflected according to person and number.
 The basic subject prefixes (and their abbreviations as used by Young & Morgan) are listed in the table below: